imgag/ClinCNV/README.md

 *Note1:* you may create such files for your samples separately and use the `mergeFilesFromFolder.R` script to merge them together.

-*Note2:* if you suffer a lot with calculating average coverage, but you have the raw coverage depths, you can change the function
+*Note2:* `ngs-bits` calculates average coverage.
+If you use other tool and if you suffer a lot with calculating average coverage, but you have the raw coverage depths, you can change the function
 ```
 gc_and_sample_size_normalise <- function(info, coverages, averageCoverage=T, allowedChroms=NULL)
 ```